change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 <i class="fa-solid fa-user-pen fa-xl"></i>  **Exercise: Subsetting a Data Set**
 <hr/>

 Try it yourself!
-Going back to our `20_sales_records.xlsx` file, idenitfy which orders are `Online` and `High Priority`
+Going back to our `20_sales_records.xlsx` file, identify which orders are `Online` and `High Priority`

 * Read the first couple rows to get a sense of the data.
-Which column reflects `Online` or `Offline` Status.
+Which column contain the status (`Online` or `Offline`).
-* A `High Priority` order is denoted by `H` in one of the columns.
-Identify which column.
-* HINT: Use the loc method
+* A 'High Priority' order is indicated by the label 'H' in a designated column.
+Retrieve all rows that correspond to online **and** high-priority orders.
+In Pandas, you have the option to combine conditions using the '&' (and) and '|' (or) operators, as opposed to Python's 'and' and 'or' operators.

 <details>
   <summary>Solution</summary>